-This is a WIP FAQ and a WIP list of resources regrouped by themes.
-It contains wiki pages, documents, forum threads and external links.
+This is a FAQ and a list of resources regrouped by themes.
+It contains links to wiki pages, documents, forum threads and external links.
 Nothing that is posted here is new, this page has as purpose to help newcomers to find information depending of what they are hacking.
 This list does also not contain everything (obviously).
 However, it should be enough to get someone started and progress in the right direction.

 You are invited to improve the Q&A, topics, documents, links and forum threads suggestions.
 If you ever see a broken link here, fix it or please notify someone.
-This page for now has a Forum mirror.